 His advice about the descent wasn’t correct though.
 He told me that the road was in bad shape, but in reality there was no road!
 The tarmac suddenly disappeared and a stony dirt-track took its place.
 It was time to test the suspension on my bicycle.
 A few exhilarating hairpin bends later, I was back down to sea-level with the glorious Palshet beach in front of me.

 I had passed over 20 beaches in the past few days, but every new beach seemed to amaze me.
 Palshet was entirely deserted, with no hotel, hostel or homestay anywhere in its vicinity.
 A fleet of fishing boats was anchored just off the beach.
 The waves were so calm it felt like I could hear the entire bay breathe slowly.

 A few minutes later, I saw a few local kids walking towards the beach with a football and cricket bat.
 Extremely jealous of them and their playground, I went on towards Velaneshwar.

-The homestay suggested to me by the restaurant owner from Guhaghar – Hotel Kalptaru, happened to right behind me, wedged between Velaneshwar’s temple and the sea.
+The homestay suggested to me by the restaurant owner from Guhagar – Hotel Kalptaru, happened to be right behind me, wedged between Velaneshwar’s temple and the sea.
 Its location could not have been more convenient.